gfunkmonk/deadjournal/_posts/2019/2019-06-21-a-quick-primer-on-the-order-of-perpetual-indulgence.md

 layout: post
 excerpt_separator: "<!--more-->"
 tags: opi lgbt
-categories: ["Order of Perpetual Indulgence"}
+categories: ["Order of Perpetual Indulgence"]
 ---

 **(Again, a reminder that this is my personal blog, so these are my personal views, and I'm not speaking on behalf of the OPI.)**